letsencrypt/cp-cps/CPS.md

 ### 3.1.4 Rules for interpreting various name forms

 Distinguished names in certificates are to be interpreted using X.500 standards and ASN.1 syntax.
-RFC 2253 and RFC 2616 provide more information.

 Certificates do not assert any specific relationship between subscribers and registrants of domain names contained in certificates.